geojoek/DeadBirdLab/README.md

 # DeadBirdLab
 ## ArcPy and other Python scripts to solve hypothetical public health GIS problem. ##

-These are geoprocessing scripts in ArcPy and Python 3.x to solve a hypothetical problem posed in the Spring 2020 GIS Programming Course (ECO 697K) taught at U-Mass Amherst.
-Affectionately known as the "Revenge of Dead Birds Lab"
+These are geoprocessing scripts in ArcPy and Python 3.x to solve a hypothetical problem posed in the Spring 2020 GIS Programming Course (ECO 697K) taught by my colleague Dr. Forrest Bowlick at U-Mass Amherst.
+Affectionately known as the "Revenge of Dead Birds!
+Lab"

 ## The hypothetical public health scenario: ##